swaudo/swaudo.github.io/_posts/2019-08-02-tempus-fugit.md

 We had nikto running in the background but this gave too many false positives we moved on from it.

-Using curl to get all athe links on the page.
+Using curl to scrape the links on the page.
 There's only one useful link.
 ```
 kali@marksmith:~/vulnhub/tempus_fugit$ curl -s  192.168.109.142 | grep -Po '(href|src)=".{2,}"'
 ...